Honours Studies: a General Guide

 Any change to the approved Honours program of study requires the approval of the student, supervisor(s), Honours Sub-Committee Chair and the School Dean.

 There are University guidelines on the format of Honours theses.
 These are available in the Honours Policy at:

 Each School has minimum requirements for admission.
-Normally, completion of a Bachelor Degree (AQF Level 7) or equivalent in the same discipline or cognate area with a Distinction average; subject to availability of a suitable supervisor and approval of the School Dean.
+Normally, these are completion of a Bachelor Degree (AQF Level 7) or equivalent in the same discipline or cognate area with a Distinction average; the availability of a suitable supervisor and approval of the School Dean.